 The web browser interface is used to browse, search, and view archives and associated images.
-The setup of the browser interface is simple; all that is required is that a web server, such as Apache or Microsoft IIS, be operating on a system that has access to the UnForm server, ideally on the same machine.
-A CGI script, uf70a.pl or uf70a.exe, is placed in an appropriate scriptable location, or given an appropriate scriptable name, and users simply need to point their web browser to the address, such as http://mycompany.com/cgi-bin/uf70a.pl.
+The setup of the browser interface is simple; you can use the internal UnForm HTTP server, or use an external web server, such as Apache or Microsoft IIS, operating on a system that has access to the UnForm server.
+A CGI script, uf71a.pl or uf71a.exe, is placed in an appropriate scriptable location, or given an appropriate scriptable name, and users simply need to point their web browser to the address, such as http://mycompany.com/cgi-bin/uf71a.pl.